 Since 1989 the exploration of Gorham’s Cave continues almost every year and this research has provided us with numerous amazing discoveries and also some new mysteries waiting to be solved.

 Who were Neanderthals?

 Long before the coming of modern humans (Homo sapiens) in Europe lived another species of humans – Neanderthals (Homo neanderthalensis).
 They appeared some 250 thousand years ago and went extinct some 40 thousand years ago… or only 24 thousand years ago – in Gibraltar?

-Neanderthals lived in Western and Southern Europe, Near East and Central Asia up to Altai Mountains.
+Neanderthals lived in Western and Southern Europe, Near East and Central Asia up to the Altai Mountains.

 As modern humans left Africa some 60 thousand years ago, they met Neanderthals.
-Most likely their interbred and to some extent influenced genome of people living outside Africa.
+Most likely they interbred and to some extent influenced the genome of people living outside Africa.

 Neanderthals coexisted with Homo sapiens for some time but finally they gave up.
-There might be several reasons for this or combination of these reasons: illnesses brought by modern humans, change of climate and direct competition about the same resources between Neanderthals and modern humans.
+There might be several reasons for this or a combination of these reasons: illnesses brought by modern humans, change of climate, and direct competition about the same resources between Neanderthals and modern humans.